shubhamkandiyal0101/Save-HER/README.md

 But its not Possible to believe that we are in 21st Century because world is look like Human just wear modern clothes and used modern technology but "HE"/SHE/Lesbian/Gay/Transgender **lives in Stone Age** because still today, **men raped women**.

 ## What we need to do
 We need to create free Open Source Software & Apps for every girl to Save Herself in any situation.
-We are may be developer, programmer, designer, hacker, or may be you have knowledge of hardware .
+You are may be developer, programmer, designer, hacker, or may be you have knowledge of hardware or might be You have some maney to invest in ideas of **Save HER**.

-We are here to do something here.
+We are here to do something innovative.

 > Then why not we can create such things to Save HER.